algorandfoundation/specs/dev/ledger.md

   for any other account will cause program execution to fail.
   Further, in programs version 4 or later, asset balances may only be read for assets whose parameters are also _available_.
+- Only _available_ boxes may be accessed.
+An attempt to access any other box will cause the program exection to fail.
+- Boxes may not be accessed by an app's `ClearStateProgram`.

 ## Validity and State Changes